Composing Plots#

 Overlay with a raster#

 That base map is helpful for orienting ourselves, but it isn’t really adding much new information.
-We might instead like to overlay the earthquakes on other data, such as a map of global population.
-We’ll start by reading in a raster of global population, to see how the events might affect people.
-We’ll use xarray to load this multidimensional raster data file, as such formats are not handled well by Pandas.
+We might instead like to overlay the earthquakes on other data, such as a map of global population, to see how many people might have been affected by each event.
+We’ll start by reading in a raster of global population using xarray, as multidimensional raster data files are not handled well by Pandas.
 (Luckily, hvPlot supports xarray just as well as Pandas.)

 import xarray as xr